Where global artisans become contemporary artists.

 Lambadi Embroidery from Tamil Nadu, India

-Based in the Sittilingi Valley of Tamil Nadu, the artists of Porgai revive the nearly lost tradition of Lambadi embroidery.
+The artists of Porgai revive the nearly lost tradition of Lambadi embroidery.
 With a vast stitch vocabulary of over 40 different stitches, their embroidery is done without prior sketching and follows the artist’s instinct around color and composition.
-Vibrant geometric patterns come together with mirrors and shells to create this fine folk art of Southern India.

 Suytik